How to Give Up Coffee Without Caffeine Withdrawal Headaches

-Step 10: Over the next few days, reduce any coffee substitutes with caffeine, such as green tea or the teeccino/coffee mix (described in 4 Extra Tips for Coffee Substitution), down further each day.
+Step 10: Over the next few days, reduce any coffee substitutes with caffeine, such as green tea or the teeccino/coffee mix described below, down further each day.
 The aim is to have no caffeine in your replacement drinks or in anything else you’re drinking or eating.

-Importantly, this includes colas loaded with caffeine, acids and an incredible amount of flatulence causing sugar; those horribly jittery ‘energy drinks’; and even caffeine containing headache and pain relief tablets (many have caffeine as an ingredient so once again check the label).
+Importantly, this includes colas loaded with caffeine, acids and excessive HFCS; jittery ‘energy drinks’; and even caffeine containing headache and pain relief tablets (many have it as an ingredient so check the label).

 If you use green tea as your coffee replacement initially, reduce it down after a day or two and replace it with peppermint or ginger tea for at least a week.
 Alternatively, use a decaffeinated green tea.

 At the end of that day, throw out or give away any remaining coffee in your house.
-This is an important step whatever coffee replacement you’re using.
+This is an important step whatever replacement you’re using.

-If you’re using the teeccino and coffee this coffee removal may be a few days or a week later.
+If you’re using the teeccino mix this may be a few days or a week later.
 However, if you’re using herbal or green teas for replacement it’s best to get any coffee out of the house as soon as possible to avoid temptation.

 The Slow Reduction Method of Replacing Coffee

-For the first day of coffee replacement you make up your teeccino with half regular coffee.
-So however many scoops of coffee you to used to use, make half of that teeccino instead.
+- For the first day of caffeine replacement you make up a cup of teeccino with half regular coffee.
+So however many scoops you to used to use, make half of that teeccino instead.

-This may take a couple of days for light to moderate coffee users, or a week or more for heavy users.
-Regardless of how many days it takes, the end result is making up your cup of teeccino caffeine free, with no coffee in it at all.
+- This may take a couple of days for light to moderate coffee users, or a week or more for heavy users.
+Regardless of how many days it takes, the end result is making up your cup of teeccino caffeine-free, with no coffee in it at all.

 The day you reach your no caffeine cup with this method is a good day to celebrate by throwing out or giving away the last of the coffee in your house.

-The Benefits of Caffeine Free
+The Benefits of Caffeine-Free

-Feeling like this, most people would be unlikely to want to go back to the constant tension of a caffeine addiction ever again.
+Feeling like this, most people wouldn’t want to go back to the constant low-level tension of a caffeine addiction ever again.
 I personally have no intention of doing so.